 His very rigid views led him to disregard the prudence and subtleness required by the complex religious and political European situation.

 He asked the Catholic sovereigns to eradicate the Protestants from their kingdoms.
-Cosimo de' Medici was asked to hand over to the pope Pietro Carnesecchi, a humanist who had served as secretary of Pope Clement VII and who had been allowed to add de' Medici to his surname as he was regarded as a member of the family.
-After a trial based on his private correspondence on October 1, 1567 Carnesecchi was beheaded in Castel Sant'Angelo and then his body was burnt.
+Cosimo de' Medici was asked to hand over to the Pope Pietro Carnesecchi, a humanist who had served as secretary of Pope Clement VII and who had been allowed to add de' Medici to his surname as he was regarded as a member of the family.
+After a trial based on his private correspondence on October 1, 1567 Carnesecchi was beheaded at Piazza di Ponte and then his body was burnt.
 Three years later Aonio Paleario, another Italian humanist, was hanged and burnt in the same spot (he is remembered in the Monument to Giordano Bruno).

 Florence: monument to Cosimo il Grande, first Grand Duke of Tuscany by il Giambologna: bronze relief on one side of the pedestal